alexvictoor/mock4net/README.md

 ```
 PM> Install-Package Mock4Net.Core -Version 1.0.0-beta1 -Pre
 ```
-A fluent API allows to specify the behavior of the server and hence easily stub and mock webservices and REST ressources.
+A fluent API allows to specify the behavior of the server and hence easily stub and mock webservices and REST resources.
 ```csharp
 server = FluentMockServer.Start();
 server